Frequently Asked Questions

 • In North Dakota, there are three active CO2 capture projects, 2 ethanol and one coal plant.

-• In Alberta, Canada, the Boundary Dam #3 coal-fired electrical power plant has captured about 7 million tonnes of CO2
+• In Alberta, Canada, the Boundary Dam #3 coal-fired electrical power plant has captured about 7 million tonnes of CO2.

 • In Texas, the Petro Nova plant has restarted and is meeting its performance targets, supplying CO2 to the Hilcorp to enhance oil recovery.

-• The Milton R Young power plant has its permits and plans to begin acquiring equipment, constructing, and starting operations.
+• There are two coal-fired power plants operating with CO2 capture in China.
+The Milton R Young power plant has its permits and plans to begin acquiring equipment, constructing, and starting operations.
 This is known as Project Tundra.

 Why should we do carbon capture?
 How is it good for Alaska?